-The Para Educator/Educational Assistant Certificate of Completion is a one-year certificate that prepares students to work in public or private elementary and secondary schools.
-Para Educators/Educational Assistants serve in positions for which a teacher or another professional has ultimate responsibility for the design and implementation of educational programs and services.
+The Paraeducator/Educational Assistant Certificate of Completion is a one-year certificate that prepares students to work in public or private elementary and secondary schools.
+Paraeducators/Educational Assistants serve in positions for which a teacher or another professional has ultimate responsibility for the design and implementation programs of educational and services.
 Emphasis is placed on competency-based skill development in child growth and development, classroom management, technology, individuals with disabilities, working with families, and basic instructional techniques.
 Students will be required to participate in a distance education or online course.
 Many of this program's courses also fulfill requirements toward an Associate of Science or Associate of General Studies degree.
 Students should meet with an advisor to evaluate professional experience and previous course work prior to beginning this course of study.